No products available yet

 Culture: They are very easy to grow as long as you ensure they are in a free-draining spot in part-shade.
 They look best in large pots, troughs or planted in groups at the edge of a border or rockery.
 They can be divided every two or three years as they tend to get a bit leggy.
 Some will cultivars will produce quite a lot of seed.

-For more information on growing Border auriculas please consult our section on Auriculas.
+For more information on growing Border auriculas please consult our section on Garden auriculas.

 Alpine auriculas have brightly coloured, velvety flowers which are often slightly larger than the show types.
 The corolla outside the centre should be gradually shaded from dark near the centre to light towards to edge.